24-27 August 2021Bolzano, Italy & Virtual | CALL FOR PAPERS (deadline 15 April 2021)

 The special session will offer a forum for research that advances our knowledge on the spatial drivers of productivity and the ways for subnational policies to facilitate productivity growth and regional catching up.
-We invite quality submissions that tackle the research questions suggested below (the list is not exhaustive).
+We invite quality submissions that tackle the research topics and considerations suggested below (the list is not exhaustive).

-What are the spatial patterns of productivity (recovery) during and after the pandemic?
+- The spatial patterns of productivity (recovery) during and after the pandemic;

-What are (spatial) productivity implications of a massive shift to teleworking?
+- (Spatial) productivity implications of a massive shift to teleworking;

-What is the role of entrepreneurship, innovation, knowledge, skills and technologies in productivity performance of regions?
+- The role of entrepreneurship, innovation, knowledge, skills and technologies in productivity performance of regions;

-What is the role played by infrastructure (including digital infrastructure), agglomerations and smart specialisation?
+- The role of infrastructure (including digital infrastructure), agglomerations and smart specialization;

-How industrial structure of a region shapes its productivity and what types of industrial upgrading can drive regional productivity growth?
+- The interaction between a region’s industrial structure, its productivity and the types of industrial upgrading that can drive regional productivity growth;

-What can local and regional policymakers do to enhance balanced productivity growth?
+- The role of local and regional policymakers to enhance balanced productivity growth;

 - The inclusiveness of productivity growth for people, firms and/or places;